KittyCAD/documentation/content/pages/docs/cli/manual/kittycad_api.md

 ---
-title: 'kittycad api'
+title: "kittycad api"
-excerpt: 'Makes an authenticated HTTP request to the KittyCAD API and prints the response.'
+excerpt: "Makes an authenticated HTTP request to the KittyCAD API and prints the response."
+layout: manual
 ---

 Makes an authenticated HTTP request to the KittyCAD API and prints the response.